With 22 hectares, Holland Park is considered one of the most relaxing and romantic of the London parks

 David Pittman, Manager of the sales team at Marsh & Parsons cites the park itself, excellent schools, the Central Line tube station, the shops and family friendly atmosphere of this quiet corner of the capital the reason why it is so attractive.
 There are fabulous restaurants too, including The Academy and the popular Julie's.
 Schools are a major attraction and the best include Norland Place Preparatory and The Cardinal Vaughan Memorial RC School.

 The area takes its name from Lord Holland who owned much of the land here in the 19th Century.
-House prices have risen dramatically since then and houses can cost as much as £30 million.
+House prices have risen dramatically since then, with certain properties reaching in excess of £50 million.

 Property types in Holland Park

 Holland Park offers a diversity of different property types with numerous notable features.
 Holland Park’s Royal Crescent presents a Grade II listed street that, designed in 1839, offers two curved, facing crescents of terraced houses that are stucco fronted, with porticoed entrances arranged over four floors.
 There are numerous, similar, stucco fronted, period houses and Victorian terraces in Holland Park and, while some are still configured as complete houses, there are many, spacious period conversions in the Holland Park and W11 area.